CruxConnect/crux-docs/_product_retailer/search_items.md

 : (object) The Manufacturer's Suggested Retail Price Range object contains the minimum and maximum MSRPs for the Item, based on the available variants (SKUs).

 product_images
-: (array) The Product Images array stores a array of images for the item, based on the available variants (SKUs)
+: (list) The Product Images list stores a list of images for the item, based on the available variants (SKUs)

 created
 : (string) The Created parameter is the date when the Item was added to our system.